tajulien/tajulien/README.md

 - 👨‍🎓️ I am currently doing my MSc in Data Science and Data Engineering @ Telecom ParisTech - Polytechnic Institute of Paris🏫
 - 🗺️ I love to explore our beautiful earth
 - 📖 I'm always learning new things in Computer Sciences
+- 📫 Feel free to contact me : qvjulienta at gmail.com and to ask for my resume

 ## ⚡ Technologies